 The Pennsylvania Office of Vocational Rehabilitation (OVR) helps people with disabilities prepare for and achieve an employment goal.
 OVR has fifteen offices located throughout Pennsylvania.
 If you qualify for OVR services, OVR may pay up to $900 for you to receive certification training.
 It is up to each OVR office to decide if they will pay for someone's training.
 To find out if you qualify for OVR services, contact the OVR office near you.

-Some county MH/MR offices contract with the CPS training vendors to provide a CPS class in that county.
+Some county MH/DS offices contract with the CPS training vendors to provide a CPS class in that county.
 When this happens, a county purchases an entire class (20 seats) from a training vendor.
 The county then accepts applications from people who want to attend the training.
 In these cases, the training is usually only open to people who reside in that county.
 The people who attend these "county-based" trainings do not have to find funding for their training, because the county has already paid for the entire class.

 Behavioral Health Managed Care Organizations

 Behavioral Health Care Managed Organizations sometimes provide partial or complete funding for Peer Support Specialist certification for individuals who live in their service areas.
 Behavioral Health Managed Care Organizations in Pennsylvania include: